A customer success strategy is all about helping customers achieve their goals. It’s built on the idea that, when your customers win, you win too.

-In fact, we’re one of them!
-Our Customer Success Team is built of incredibly smart and experienced people dedicated to helping our customers hit their goals.
-We work with our customers through three main phases:
+In fact, Thinkific is one of them!
+The Thinkific Plus Customer Success Team is built of incredibly smart and experienced people dedicated to helping customers hit their goals.
+They work with our customers through three main phases:

-- Implementation and launch: Our dedicated Launch Specialists walk you through platform migration, implementation, and launch for your online academy.
-They assess your goals and match you with the best strategies to bring them to life.
+- Implementation and launch: Dedicated Launch Specialists walk customers through platform migration, implementation, and launch for their online academy.
+They assess their goals and match them with the best strategies to bring them to life.

-- Growth and strategy: Our Customer Success Managers are dedicated resources who serve as trusted strategic advisors and coaches to support and accelerate your growth as you achieve your timelines and milestones.
+- Growth and strategy: Customer Success Managers are dedicated resources who serve as trusted strategic advisors and coaches to support and accelerate client growth as they achieve their timelines and milestones.

-- Ongoing priority support: Our technical support reps are masters at handling urgent questions or troubleshooting issues that pop up along the way.
+- Ongoing priority support: Technical support reps are masters at handling urgent questions or troubleshooting issues that pop up along the way.